ogame-tbot/TBot/README.md

 [![Donate with Ethereum](https://en.cryptobadges.io/badge/micro/0x129a661940E4eE0Aff581D0D778d6233722b6557)](https://en.cryptobadges.io/donate/0x129a661940E4eE0Aff581D0D778d6233722b6557)

 ## Features
 TBot has a wide variety of useful features.
 They all can be configured and customized editing settings.json.
-Here follows a shot explaination of each of them:
+Here follows a short explanation of each of them, read the [Wiki](https://github.com/ogame-tbot/TBot/wiki/Configuration-guide) for a more indepth explanation.

 * Defender: TBot checks periodically for incoming attacks
   * Autofleet: TBot dispatches your endangered fleet and resources on the safest mission possible